bernikr/esphome-wienernetze-im150-smartmeter/README.md

-# esphome-wienernetze-im150-smartmeter
+# ESPHome Smartmeter Reader for Wiener Netze

-This is a custom component for ESPHome to integrate a Siemens IM150 Smartmeter provided by Wiener Netze into Home Assistant via the infrared "Kundenschnittstelle".
+This is a custom component for ESPHome to integrate a smartmeter provided by Wiener Netze into Home Assistant via the infrared "Kundenschnittstelle".
 It gives power and energy readings, both positive and negative for active as well as reactive power.

+## Device Support
+The project is only named after the IM150 because that was the first smartmeter that was suppported.
+Below is an overview of currently supported devices:

+**Supported and tested**
+- IM150
+- IM151

+**Possibly supported but untested**
+- IM350

+**Currently unsupported**
+- AM550

+If you have one of the untested or unsupported devices (or any other devices supplied by Wiener Netze) and are willing to help me test this component, please open an [issue](https://github.com/bernikr/esphome-wienernetze-im150-smartmeter/issues/new).

 ## Installation and usage